Tomorrowland Projects Foundation Award

 The Tomorrowland Projects Foundation supports artistic, multi-disciplinary team collaborations and artist-driven projects that expand awareness of issues affecting society-at-large, and considers award-planning funds to develop new technology, research, and installation art.

-New York Foundation for the Arts (NYFA) is proud to announce the 2022 recipients of the Tomorrowland Projects Foundation Award.
-This year, Aisha Amin was recognized with a $7,000 cash grant and Skooby Laposky and Andrew Quitmeyer were recognized with $3,500 cash grants to support their “Take Me To The River,” “Hidden Life Radio,” and “Dreamboat” projects, respectively.
+New York Foundation for the Arts (NYFA) is proud to announce the 2024 recipient of the Tomorrowland Projects Foundation Award.
+This year, artist and biohacker Dr. Heather Dewey-Hagborg was selected to receive a $9,000 grant to support her project No Seconds.

 2022 TOMORROWLAND PROJECTS FOUNDATION AWARD